1475963/sentence-boundary-detection/README.md

 Then you can run the following line to print the lines in the html where span tags were inserted
 * `python scripts/segment.py --html --debug`

+# Tasks that were planned but not achieved

+## Not achieved due to time
+* Do some data science analysis by exploring the dataset, that would have helped to define custom features to add on top of TfIdf vectors.
+* Write regression tests.
+* Add an option to build a model with both the french and english datasets that I retrieve from `acquire.py` and test that model to see if it is better.

+## Not achieved due to technical issues
+* Build a decent model with an LSTM architecture, all models that I built were not decent due to the training time required to feed a nice portion of the dataset
+* Due to the training time I didn't use matplotlib to plot training scores on the evaluation dataset.
+* Hyperparameters optimization, it is not needed for a Naive Bayes nor a TfIdf because there is too few parameters to tune.
+However it would have been useful with a neural network.

 # Ideas that will not be tested

 * Tokenization to test the results with words instead of bag of characters
 * If words were used, word embeddings from word2vec, GloVe or fastText could have been used
 * Also if I were using words I could have tested the effect of part of speech tagging